MarcosCarballoV/MarcosCarballoV/README.md

 ### 🛠 Skills
 - 🔌 Work with ESP32, nRF52840, among other microcontrollers.
-- 🖥 Design advanced PCBs in Altium Designer, with experience in power supplies and energy management.
+- 🖥 Design advanced PCBs in Altium Designer, now transitioning to KiCad8.
 - 🌐 Development of IoT solutions and BLE (Bluetooth Low Energy) based projects.
 - 📚 Always learning about new technologies and improving firmware optimization.
 - 🤝 Open to collaborations on embedded hardware/software projects and PCB design.